 Muslim confession of faith begins with a negation, not affirmation.
 It says: "There is no God" first, and then continues with: "except Allah".
 Allah is not a deity, Allah is, as Ibn Arabi says "The Real", the supreme Reality, the True Essence of everything.
 Every existence is His existence, for He is The Sustainer (Ar - Razzaq), The Vast (Al - Wasi), The Unique / The One and Only (Al - Wahid), The First (Al - Awwal), The Last (Al Akhir), The Manifest (Az - Zahir), The Unmanifest (Al - Batin) and there is nothing in existence that is not sustained by His existence, the ultimate existence is only His, or Hers, as many mystics have claimed the feminine essence of the innermost aspect of Divine, since God is "The Unifier" (Al - Jami) who at the end of the Times, will unify everything into own existence.
 God is also is the only who unifies all the Names into One, pointing to the receptive and expansive, which corresponds with the metaphysical feminine.

 The myth of original sin, which exists in Islam as well as in other Abrahamic traditions, is not taken as "sin".
 The whole event was also the act of God's Will, for "I was a hidden treasure, and I wished to be known, so I created a creation (mankind), then made Myself known to them, and they recognised Me" (Hadith Qudsi).
 Separation, that is creation, was itself act of God's self-manifestation.
 The One, the Unity, wanted to be known through Multiplicity and has created everything for no other reason but own "self satisfaction".
 This is where the mad mystic who challenges God appears.
 A mystic thinks: "You have created everything for Yourself.
 I am nothing but another mirror You have placed for You to marvel at Your own reflection & majesty.
 How cruel You are!".
 Dervish is the One who sees the both hands, the right through which God is The Exalter (Ar - Rafi), The Giver of Honor (Al - Mu'izz), The Giver of Life (Al - Muhyi), and left hand through which God is the The Humiliator (Al - Khafid), The Giver of Dishonor (Al - Muzill) and The Bringer of Death (Al - Mumeet).
-It is not only good that comes from God, it is the bad as well.
+It is not only that appears to our minds as "good" that comes from God, it is that which appears to it as "bad" that comes from God as well.

 I was said once by a Sufi, that to be a good believer, one must be a good non-believer, only so, will the believer be able to see beyond one's expectations of the Divine, only so a human can see without projecting.
 Often people will name the existence of evil or bad as a reason for rejecting God.
 The mystic knows that it is not the Absolute they are rejecting, they are rejecting their mental concept of the Absolute.
 They may reject the demiurge but not the Absolute.
 For the Absolute cannot be rejected, because everything relative exists simply by being supported by the Absolute existence.
 The breath, or nefes, or prana as they call it in dharmic religions, is the Sustainer of existence, once the breath stops, existence stops.
 Their minds may reject the God who won't show the face, but every beat of their hearts, every move of their fingers are in submission.